-Allow it to cool enough to handle and then scoop out 1/4 cup of the sausage filling and form it into a sausage shape with your hands.
+Allow it to cool enough to handle and then scoop out 1/4 cup of the sausage filling.
+Form it into a sausage shape with your hands.

 Place the formed sausages on a tray and put into the refrigerator for about 15 minutes until they are fully cool.

 Place 3/4 cup of warm water plus 1 tbsp Braggs and 1 tsp liquid smoke in a shallow bowl or on a plate with high sides.

 Add 1 piece of the rice paper spring roll wrapper to the liquid allowing it to rehydrate and become soft.
 (Soak for about 30 seconds until it's soft, but not soggy and let the excess water drip off).

 Lay the rehydrated rice paper on a flat surface and place the formed sausage in the middle.
 Fold in the sides and then roll it up until the sausage is encased in the spring roll wrapper.

 Coat with oil and cook or refrigerate in an airtight container until ready to cook.

 Fry the sausages in a frying pan on medium-low turning frequently.
 Cook for 7-10 minutes until heated through and the "skin" is crispy.
 (Turn slowly and carefully to avoid ripping the casing).

 Or you can grill the sausages over low heat for 7-10 minutes.
 (Make sure to coat the sausage well with oil before placing on the grill and turn slowly to avoid ripping the casing.

 - Use the basic sausage recipe and change the spices for a variety of vegan sausages.

 - Make soy free sausages by reducing the water to 1/2 cup and replacing the TVP with a can of rinsed and drained white beans.
 Mash up the beans with a fork while they are cooking and follow the same recipe way.